CMSgov/hcgov-design-system/docs/src/pages/index.md

 weight: -100
 ---

-The [HealthCare.gov](https://www.healthcare.gov/) design system is a set of open-source design and front-end development resources for creating usable, accessible (e.g., WCAG/Section 508 compliant), responsive, and consistent websites and web-based solutions.
+The HealthCare.gov Design System is a set of open-source design and front-end development resources for creating usable, accessible (e.g., WCAG/Section 508 compliant), responsive, and consistent HealthCare.gov websites.

 The Healthcare.gov design system is built on the CMS Design System and extends it to support additional CSS and React components.